Monthly Tech-Tip from Tony Hansen SignUp

 Prior to, and during the decade of uncertainty about the future of this material, the supplier did not provide updated chemistry information.
 It was during this time that many companies promoted substitutes.
 We rationalized it as 24% CaO, 4% MgO, 0.5% K2O, 4% Na2O, 2% Al2O3, 25% B2O3, 14% SiO2, 0.5% Fe2O3 and 26% LOI.
 In June 2011 we changed the chemistry provided here to the one provided by Laguna on their website (rounded to 1 decimal).
 This new chemistry has more B2O3 and less CaO (other oxide amounts are fairly similar).

 High GB glazes often have a lot of micro-bubbles in the fired glass and micro-dimples on the fired glaze surface (most visible in transparents).
-GB flocculated and gelled slurries, the great the percentage the worse the problem was, it made even application difficult, slowed drying and resulted in cracks that often turned to crawling during firing.
-One common low to middle fire transparent, for example, had 50% GB and added 30% kaolin to that, producing an impossible to use slurry that potters somehow endured!
+GB typically flocculated and gelled slurries, the greater the percentage the worse the problem was, this made even application difficult, slowing drying and resulting in cracks that often turned to crawling during firing.
+One common low to middle fire transparent, for example, had 50% GB and added 30% kaolin to that, producing an impossible-to-use slurry that potters somehow endured!
+This being said, some potters claimed trouble-free slurries of relatively high specific gravities having up to 30% of the material, it appears other ingredients in their recipes helped to deflocculate them.

 Of course, the lower the percentage of GB in a glaze recipe the more practical it is to just replace it with a substitute (like Gillespie Borate).
 But when the proportion gets higher the best approach to finding an alternative is the use of glaze chemistry to substitute other material to source the B2O3 or boron (eligible frits also supply CaO and SiO2).
 This can be done in an account at Insight-live.com.
 Frits are less volatile, more consistent and reliable and do not flocculate or gel the glaze as Gerstley Borate does.
 No available frit contains as much B2O3 as does GB, this is some cases it is not possible to source sufficient B2O3.
 However, in the majority of such cases, the glaze was unbalanced and contained too much boron anyway.